ChicoState/UX-animal-adopter/README.md

 # Animal Adopter

-Animal Adopter is a pet adoption website that allows people to put pets up for adoption or adopt a pet.
+Animal Adopter is an application to make rehoming and adopting an animal easier for the average person.
+We want potential adopters to adopt from verified listings and also make rehoming easier for people who have found a pet they cannot keep themselves.
+In the process of achieving these goals, we hope that we can help more pets find their forever home.

 ## UX Team Members